 A crime committed against any person is a crime against the state, and once a Complaint or Information is filed, it becomes the State’s case.
-If you have any reluctance about testifying in a case, please discuss your concerns with the prosecutor handling your case or the Victim Assistance Unit.
+If you are reluctant about testifying in a case, please discuss your concerns with the prosecutor handling your case or the Victim Assistance Unit.

 Will I be compensated for losses I have suffered as a result of being a victim of a crime?

 Check with your insurance company.
-Your policy may provide coverage for personal injury or property loss due to a crime.
-If you were a victim of a violent crime, you may be eligible for compensation under the Kansas Crime Victims compensation Law.
-We will assist you in securing the form necessary to make application for compensation.
-In addition, if a person is convicted and sentenced, the court may order the defendant to pay restitution, that is, to pay for the costs of your injuries, or damages.
-For that reason, it is important for you to document all financial losses.
+Your policy may cover personal injury or property loss due to a crime.
+If you were a victim of a violent crime, you might be eligible for compensation under the Kansas Crime Victims Compensation Law.
+We will assist you in securing the form necessary to apply for compensation.
+In addition, if a person is convicted and sentenced, the court may order the defendant to pay restitution, that is, to pay for the costs of your injuries or damages.
+For that reason, you need to document all financial losses.

 When will I get my property back?

-All property will be released as soon as possible; however; each case is different, and sometimes the property might need to be held until after the trial.
-Discuss the question with the prosecutor handling you case or the Victim Assistance Unit.
+All property will be released as soon as possible; however, each case is different, and sometimes the property might need to be held until after the trial.
+Discuss the question with the prosecutor handling your case or the Victim Assistance Unit.

 As a victim, will I be notified of all the defendant’s court hearings?

 You will be subpoenaed at all hearings where your testimony is needed.
 Even if you are not subpoenaed for the preliminary hearing or trial, you will still be notified of them.
-In, addition, you will be notified for the defendant’s sentencing.
+In addition, you will be notified of the defendant’s sentencing.
 All other court proceedings are held in open court.
 You may attend any or all of the defendant’s hearings.

-If I get a rape kit, or sexual assault exam done at a hospital, who pay that bill?
+If I get a rape kit, or sexual assault exam done at a hospital, who pays that bill?